Cake icon

 Wanderu has the exclusive ability to combine travel options from two different bus carriers into a single trip, allowing you to a) travel to destinations for which there’s no direct service from your location, and b) find better prices on routes for which a direct bus may be more expensive.

 There’s no special filter you have to enable for these combo-routes to show up in your search results.
-Simply keep an eye out for options that list “Multiple Carriers,” like this one from Concord, New Hampshire to New York City:
+Simply keep an eye out for options that list “Multiple Carriers,” like this one from Concord, New Hampshire to New York City (clicking on ‘details’ in the bottom left-hand corner expands a full description of the itinerary):

-As you can see, this particular route combines a Concord Coach Lines ride from Concord to Boston with a Megabus ride from Boston to New York — at a price significantly cheaper than a direct bus or train from Concord to New York.
+As you can see, this particular route combines a Concord Coach Lines ride from Concord to Boston with an Amtrak ride from Boston to New York — at a price significantly cheaper than a direct bus or train from Concord to New York.

 4. Combine Bus & Train